hosting-io/wp-disable/readme.txt

 == Description ==

-**WP Disable makes your site faster by switching off the features you don't use.** Every disabled item is one less HTTP request, one less script, or one less query — adding up to lighter pages and better Core Web Vitals.
+**Featherweight makes your site faster by switching off the features you don't use.** Every disabled item is one less HTTP request, one less script, or one less query — adding up to lighter pages and better Core Web Vitals.
 Pick only what you need; nothing is forced on.

+> **Formerly WP Disable.** Same plugin, new name.
+Featherweight is part of the Folium Studio suite — your existing settings carry over untouched on update.

 = Reduce requests & strip front-end bloat =
 * Disable emojis (removes the emoji detection script and styles)